 If you live in London, you’ll end up browsing Borough Market food at least once a year.
-It’s just a fact of living here, like schoolkids playing the new Chris Brown single on full at the back of the bus, or being indescribably terrified of getting bumped onto the tracks while you’re waiting for a tube.
+It’s just a fact of living here, like being indescribably terrified of getting barged onto the tracks while you’re waiting for a tube.

 Accepting this inevitability means that you also need a plan of attack before you head for the market.
 Ideally, you’ll be able to get to all the best stuff without joining any old queue because you’re worried that you’ll miss out, and you’ll minimise the time you spend sandwiched between French tour groups.
 Here’s our guide to make sure that happens.

 The chorizo roll at Brindisa is one of London’s best sandwiches, full stop.
 All you need to know is that there’s some sweet pepper, some spicy chorizo, and rocket in a white bun and that you definitely won’t be mad that you ate it.
 Double up on the chorizo if you like to live dangerously.